SolaceSamples/solace-samples-java-springboot/spring-boot-api-producer/README.md

 ## Contents

-This sample exposes a simple Springboot based REST API which then publishes an event to a Solace topic using the new Java API.
+This sample exposes a simple Springboot based REST API which then publishes an event to a Solace topic using the Solace PubSub+ Messaging API for Java (not JCSMP).

 ## Prerequisites